 Most companies conduct reference or background checks, and just one “little white lie” can cause employers to question your character and eliminate you from consideration.

-When it comes to job hunting, honesty really is the best policy.
+When it comes to job hunting in Singapore, honesty really is the best policy.